latest

 Forward Curve

-In the bond market, the forward curve is a graphical representation of where traders think interest rates will be in the future.
+In the bond market, the forward curve is a graphical representation that roughly reflects where traders see interest rates in the future.

 You've successfully subscribed to MortgageLogic.news